CmdKit#

 Features#

-class provides the boilerplate for a good entry-point.
+An Application class provides the boilerplate for a good entry-point.

 Building your command-line application in layers with ApplicationGroup